haozhexu/haozhexu.me/content/article/travelphotographySA/streetonisland.md

 ![Another Group][island-12]

 I usually use 50mm equiv. lens, it has made me become an observer, even when I'm in a tourist group, my altitude was still an observer.
-However when I saw this guy lying on the chair watching the sky, ignoring any visitors passing by, I realised he was the true observer, outsider.
+However when I saw this guy lying on the chair watching the sky, ignoring any visitors passing by, I realized he was the true observer, outsider.

 ![Outsider][island-13]